 Establish the Cause

-Perform a chest xray as a first line investigation for pneumonia, lung abscess and lung cancer.
+A chest x-ray can be used to assess for pneumonia, lung abscess and lung cancer.

-Fluid restriction involves restricting their fluid intake to 500mls – 1litre.
-This may be enough to correct the hyponatraemia without the need for medications.
+Fluid restriction involves limiting the patient’s fluid intake to 750-1000 ml per day.
+This may be enough to correct hyponatraemia without the need for medications.

-Tolvaptan.
-“Vaptans” are ADH receptor blockers.
-They are very powerful and can cause a rapid increase in sodium.
-Therefore they are usually initiated by a specialist endocrinologist and require close monitoring, for example 6 hourly sodium levels.
+Vasopressin receptor antagonists, such as tolvaptan, work by blocking ADH receptors.
+They can cause a rapid rise in sodium.
+They are initiated by an endocrinologist and require close monitoring (e.g., 6 hourly sodium levels).

-Central pontine myelinolysis (CPM) is also (and more accurately) known as “osmotic demyelination syndrome”.
-It is usually a complication of long term severe hyponatraemia (< 120 mmols/l) being treated too quickly (> 10 mmol/l increase over 24 hours).
+Osmotic demyelination syndrome is also known as central pontine myelinolysis (CPM).
+It is usually a complication of long-term severe hyponatraemia (e.g., under 120 mmol/L) being treated too quickly (e.g., more than a 10 mmol/L increase per 24 hours).

-As blood sodium level falls water will move by osmosis across the blood-brain barrier into the cells of the brain from the area of low concentration of solutes (the blood) to the area of high concentration of solutes (the brain).
-This causes the brain to swell.
+As the blood sodium concentration drops, water will move by osmosis across the blood-brain barrier into the cells of the brain.
+Water moves from the area of low concentration of solutes (the blood) to the area of high concentration of solutes (the brain).
+This causes the brain to swell with fluid.
 The brain adapts to this by reducing the solutes in the brain cells so that water is balanced across the blood-brain barrier and the brain does not become oedematous.
 This adaptation takes a few days.
-Therefore, if the hyponatraemia has been present and severe for a long time the brain cells will also have a low osmolality.
-This is not a problem until the blood sodium levels rapidly rise.
-When this happens water will rapidly shift out of the brain cells and into the blood.
-This causes two phases of symptoms:
+Therefore, if hyponatraemia has been present and severe for a long time, the brain cells will also have a low osmolality.
+This is only a problem once the blood sodium levels rapidly rise, causing water to rapidly shift out of the brain cells and into the blood.
+This causes two phases of symptoms.

-First phase: this is due to the electrolyte imbalance and the patient presents as encephalopathic and confused.
-They may have a headache or nausea and vomiting.
-These symptoms often resolve prior to the onset of the second phase.
+The first phase is due to the electrolyte imbalance.
+The patient presents as encephalopathic and confused.
+They may have a headache, vomiting and seizures.
+These symptoms often resolve before the onset of the second phase.

-Second phase: this is due to the demyelination of the neurones, particularly in the pons.
+The second phase is due to the demyelination of the neurones, particularly in the pons.
 This occurs a few days after the rapid correction of sodium.
-This may present as spastic quadriparesis, pseudobulbar palsy and cognitive and behavioural changes.
+This may present with spastic quadriparesis, pseudobulbar palsy and cognitive and behavioural changes.
 There is a significant risk of death.

-Prevention is essential as treatment is only supportive once CPM occurs.
-A proportion of patients make a clinical improvement but most are left with some neurological deficit.
+Prevention is essential as treatment is only supportive once osmotic demyelination occurs.
+A proportion of patients make a clinical improvement, but most are left with some neurological deficit.